 You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

-Here is a list of the waterfalls in Sardinia that I have visited, as well as all the details you need to plan your trip!
+Here is a selection of the waterfalls in Sardinia that I have visited, as well as all the details you need to visit them.

 The town of Villacidro is also home to three of the most majestic waterfalls in Sardinia — Sa Spendula, Piscina Irgas, and Muru Mannu.
 It’s a little town with a curious historic landmark – a wash house built in 1893 with an impressive metal and stone design.
 I’ll mention these waterfalls below, but I just wanted to offer a quick point of reference before diving into the details!